per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 # Access to GitHub from GitHub workflows

 The workflows need to be able to create and use secrets, variables and environments.
-Create a personal access token in GitHub with read and write permissions to "Administration", "Environment", "Secrets" and "Variables".
+Create a personal access token in GitHub (profile settings -> developer settings) with read and write permissions to "Administration", "Contents", "Environment", "Secrets" and "Variables".
 Add it as a repository secret with the name `WORKFLOW_GITHUB_TOKEN`.

 # Access to Azure from GitHub workflows